rvrita/udacity-algorithms/README.md

 **Time complexity:**

-- Insert: O(n) where n is total path length of all routes.
+- Insert: O(n) where n is length of input path.
+Every character of the path must be evaluated in order to split the path into segments.
+In worst case, number of segments can grow linearly with length of path, and every segment has to be added to a dictionary.
+Adding to a dictionary has O(1) time.
-- Find: O(m) where m is length of path requested.
+- Find: O(m) where m is length of the list of path segments.

 **Space complexity:**

-O(n); same as Problem 5.
+- Insert: O(n) where n length of input path.
+We store all path segment strings in the trie nodes (not using any kind of hashing) so the space requirement grows even if there is only one path segment.
+We could possibly reduce this to O(m) where m is number of path segments if we stored hashes of the segments instead of segments themselves.
+- Find: O(n) where n is length of input.